Tracktor/treege/AI_GENERATION.md

 To add a new AI provider:

 1. Add to `AIProvider` type in `src/editor/types/ai.ts`
-2. Add generation function in `src/editor/utils/aiTreeGenerator.ts`
+2. Add generation function in `src/editor/utils/aiFlowGenerator.ts`
-3. Add to switch statement in `generateTreeWithAI`
+3. Add to switch statement in `generateFlowWithAI`

 ## Contributing